rakitaj/intro-to-computation/classes/class00.md

 This course is for someone who either wants to learn computer science basics and how to program or someone who has been out of school for a long enough time to want a refresher that starts at the very beginning.
 If you're an experienced programmer it might be too slow paced for you, especially at the beginning.

 ## Dev environment setup
 Look at the README.md in the root of the repository.
+Section **Dev environment setup**

 ## Who is this course for?
 Learn how to print to the console, when I first learned how to program, this is how I debugged all my programs.
 Tons of extra print statements.